Skip to Content

 ●9.
 Lift Buddy:

 A lift buddy will help you lift the corner of your lawnmower.
 It works similarly to a jack.
-It will allow you to lift your lawnmower with one hand.
+It will allow you to raise your lawnmower with one hand.

 ●10.
 Roller Skids:

 A roller skid is a single-deck loading tool that lacks a bottom deck.
-It is low-profile mobile equipment that rests on the pedestals attached to its deck.
-Skids can be used as a permanent foundation for your lawnmower as they have the advantage of being portable.
+Low-profile mobile equipment rests on the pedestals attached to its deck.
+Skids are portable and can be used as a permanent foundation for your lawnmower.

-Roller skids are similar to skates with only one difference.
+Roller skids are similar to skates, with only one difference.
 They are designed to be bolted to your heavy lawnmower.
-Once your lawnmower is lowered back down then the skids are affixed to it, so that it can be lifted and moved where you can safely maintain it.
+Once your lawnmower is lowered back down, the skids are affixed to it so that it can be lifted and moved where you can safely maintain it.

 ●11.
 Skates:

 Wheels always make the movement of heavy lawnmowers much easier.
 Skates have a rectangular or square platform with wheels at every corner.
-Once skates are placed under your lawnmower you can easily glide and slide it across the ground instead of having to pick up and carry it for maintenance.
+Once skates are placed under your lawn mower, you can easily glide and slide them across the ground instead of picking them up and carrying them for maintenance.

 The steerable skates offer better and safer transportation.
 They have a detachable handle.
-They can be rotated at three hundred and sixty degrees angle.
+They can be rotated at a three-hundred-sixty-degree angle.

-The easily maneuverable steering handle controls the two trailing skates which have polyurethane wheels.
+The easily maneuverable steering handle controls the two trailing skates with polyurethane wheels.
 The wheels will prevent any damage to your lawn.
-Caterpillar skates are constructed out of extremely durable and rustproof stainless steel.
+Caterpillar skates are constructed out of highly durable and rustproof stainless steel.

 ●12.
 Chain Hoist:

 It is also called buck hoist, builder hoist, man lift, temporary elevator, or winder.
-It is a simple tool used for lifting and lowering down your lawnmower using a drum or a lift wheel with chains, fiber, synthetic strap, rope, or wire rope.
+It is a simple tool for raising and lowering your lawnmower using a drum or a lift wheel with chains, fiber, synthetic strap, rope, or wire rope.
 It can be operated electrically, pneumatically, or manually.

 Most modern chain hoists carry your lawnmower using a lifting hook.
-HMI (Hoist Manufacturers Institute) and OSHA (Occupational Safety and Health Administration) promote the safe use of chain hoists to lift and lower down heavy equipment.
+HMI (Hoist Manufacturers Institute) and OSHA (Occupational Safety and Health Administration) promote using chain hoists to safely lift and lower heavy equipment.

 ●13.
 Lift:

 A lawnmower lift has a weight capacity of up to three hundred and fifty pounds.
-It has a safety lock for safely supporting the load.
-Its rubber padded platform will prevent scratching and protect your lawnmower.
+It has a safety lock to support the load safely.
+Its rubber-padded platform will prevent scratching and protect your lawnmower.

 It has a non-slip hydraulic foot pedal operation that allows the effortless lifting of your lawnmower.
 The lift itself is easily maneuverable and adjustable for lawnmowers of different sizes.
 In three simple steps, you can safely lift it for maintenance.

-First of all, you will have to drive your riding lawnmower onto the wheel baskets of the lift.
-Make sure you position the tires of your lawnmower securely into the wheel baskets centering the load on the lift.
+First, you will have to drive your riding lawnmower onto the wheel baskets of the lift.
+Ensure you securely position your lawnmower’s tires into the wheel baskets, centering the load on the lift.
 Secondly, to raise the lift safely, you will turn the release valve clockwise until firm resistance is left.

 ●14.
 Ramp:

-A ramp is a flat supporting surface tilted at an angle, its one end is higher than the other.
+A ramp is a flat supporting surface tilted at an angle; one end is higher than the other.
 It is used as an aid to lift and lower down your lawnmower.
 It is also used to move your lawnmower over vertical obstacles, for example, a truck.

-To conclude this blog post, I would say that lawnmower maintenance is really important.
-All the bolts and screws should be checked and tightened before mowing, otherwise, a wheel or the blade can come off while you are mowing.
-This is very dangerous.
+To conclude this blog post, I would say that lawnmower maintenance is essential.
+All the bolts and screws should be checked and tightened before lifting the mower for mowing.
+Otherwise, a wheel or the blade can come off while mowing.
+This is very dangerous and requires some care.

-You must check and make sure there is the right amount of oil in your lawnmower before each use.
+You must ensure the right amount of oil in your lawnmower before each use.
 Always wait for the lawnmower to cool down before refueling it.
+If you plan to transport your lawnmower, remember that lifting the mower onto a car requires some care and planning.

 Leave a comment